 faith."
 Later, in an Oscar-winning

 documentary about Barbie called "Hotel Terminus," Truche called Thomas' story "inconsistent."
-Thomas threatened to sue the film's director, but didn't follow through.
+Thomas threatened to sue the film's director, but never followed through.

 Before Barbie, Thomas' claims were rarely challenged by the media.
 One of the dirty little secrets of journalism is that reporters usually don't have time to investigate the claims people make about their pasts.
-In 2001, Thomas' publicist asked a Los Angeles Times reporter to write about Thomas and his recently released biography.
+But in 2001, Thomas' publicist asked a Los Angeles Times reporter to do a story on Thomas and his recently released biography.
 After reviewing the book's claims (and discovering Thomas

 had been sued numerous times for failure to pay

-taxes, rents and other debts), the newspaper decided to fact-check a few of his war stories (read the full L.A.
+taxes, leases and other debts), the newspaper decided to fact-check a few of his war stories (read the full L.A.
 Times article here):

 - Misrepresenting His Military Status.
 Thomas claimed he was